Pages created and updated by

 with unnecessary points making it hard to read, and

-taking extreme amounts of time for LTSpice to calculate.
+taking extreme amounts of time for LTspice to calculate.

 However, at the opposite side of that coin is the problem